Maryborough Cemetery: History

 The original township of Maryborough was situated, not in its current place, but on the north of the Mary River, after wharves were established in 1847–48 providing transport for wool from sheep stations on the Burnett River.
 In 1850 Surveyor, Hugh Roland Labatt, arrived in Maryborough with instructions to "examine the River Mary...to suggest ...the best site or sites for the laying out of the town, having regard to the convenience of shipping on one hand and internal communication on the other...also...point out the spots desirable as reserves for public building, church, quay and for places for public recreation."
 The site recommended by Labatt was not where settlement was established but further east and from the early 1850s this is where the growing town developed.

 The Maryborough Cemetery was established in the mid-1870s, and was the third cemetery site in the town.
 As Maryborough grew previous cemetery sites became inappropriately close to the centre of town.
-The site of the first cemetery is unknown and the second site was in Kent Street and was registered in October 1871.
+The site of the first cemetery was at the Original Maryborough Town Site and the second site was in Kent Street (now known as the Elizabeth Park Rose Gardens) and was registered in October 1871.
 Development surrounded this second site and by 1873 it was closed and the third cemetery site was established.
+Ada Purser, a seven year old girl who died in 1873, was the first person to be buried at the new cemetery.
 In the early twentieth century families were given the option of having headstones removed from the second cemetery site to this third site.